-The priority deadline for the 2023 Honors application is January 7, 2023, at 11:59 p.m.
+The priority deadline for the 2023 Honors application is Wednesday, January 4, 2023, at 11:59 p.m.
 PT.
-All on-time, complete applications received by the priority deadline will be reviewed for a final decision or rolled into regular admissions review by late-February.
+All on-time, complete applications received by the priority deadline will be reviewed for a final decision or rolled into regular admissions review by late February.

 Please note: To prevent the application portal from automatically timing out during your submission process, it is highly encouraged to have both the personal essay and writing sample prepared prior to opening your application portal.

 - Complete Western Washington University's general application through Slate or through the Common App.
 Students can only access the Honors College application AFTER they have submitted their general Western application.